 Although I had made a note to myself to look up the Squad Battles: Vietnam scenario that took place during Operation Starlite, when it came time to do it, I forgot.

-In contrast to the Steel Panthers map, this one seems to get the scales (time and distance) accurate, as well as the size of the units engaged.
-The scenario runs for about an hour and a half, starting with landings at LZ Blue.
+In contrast to the Steel Panthers map, this one seems to get the scales (time and distance) accurate, as well as the size of the forces engaged.
+The scenario runs for about an hour-and-a-half, starting with landings at LZ Blue.
 At the same time, not far to the east, a Marine infantry company, having landed at Green Beach, is accompanied by a mix of armored fighting vehicles.
 Objectives have been marked within their combined area of operation and the player is free to mix and match these forces so as to best take all the objectives within the allotted time.

 As I try to compare the scope of the computer battle with the historical ebb and flow, I find that The Battle at LZ Blue has renamed all of the units.
 I think a big part of this is that Squad Battles has a policy of not using real names in their stock scenarios.
 It was felt that the possibility of Vietnam War veterans who might either a) come across their own names in a scenario or, perhaps worse, b) come across the name of a fallen friend in a scenario would be disrespectful and best avoided.